FormidableLabs/gui4comby/README.md

 - [ ] App Event Log: History of time, action, success or failure messages
 -
 - [ ] Bug: Too many tabs pushes new tab buttons off the screen
+- [ ] Bug: Execing docker: Docker Container Error: Docker responded with status code 409: Conflict.
+The container name "/gui4comby-server" is already in use by container

 ## Todo Edge Cases
 ### Edge Case: comby/comby image not available locally, and not signed into docker